MaarBay/Expense-tracker-App/README.md

-This application is built to showcase my understanding of Java Script, alongside the ability to implement CSS and HTML.
+This application is built to showcase my understanding of JavaScript, alongside the ability to implement CSS and HTML.